blocknetdx/documentation/docs/index.md

 ---

 ## Tokenomics
 [BLOCK](/blockchain/introduction) is the utility token that powers the Blocknet.
 Fees are paid in BLOCK when using the network and 100% of those fees are distributed to [Service Nodes](/service-nodes/introduction) for supporting the network and infrastructure.
-Normal transaction fees on the network are also paid in BLOCK, but those fees are burned.
+Normal transaction fees on the network are also paid in BLOCK and awarded to stakers.
 If seeking to acquire BLOCK, [there are various options available](/project/exchanges).

 Blocknet involves multiple economic models with respect to the use of the BLOCK token.